leovigna/upgradeable-oracle/README.md

 ## Example
 ### On-chain example
 The `UpgradeableContract.sol` conforms to the interface and will respond to jobs from consumers correctly.
-It is compatible with the other Chainlink contracts (even though some are Soldity 0.4.24).
+It is compatible with the other Chainlink contracts (even though some are compiled with older compilers).

 Deployed Version:
 https://ropsten.etherscan.io/address/0xb4d58a6071564b456e37fedc5bd48f73ffee0cfc#readProxyContract